KMKfw/kmk_firmware/docs/en/Getting_Started.md

 > This is your last chance.
 After this, there is no turning back.
 You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill—you stay in Wonderland, and I show you how deep the rabbit hole goes.
 Remember: all I'm offering is the truth.
 Nothing more.

 ### You're extremely lucky and you have a fully supported keyboard
-If your keyboard and microcontroller are officially supported, simply visit the page for your files, and dropping them on the root of the "flash drive".
+If your keyboard and microcontroller are officially supported, simply visit the page for your files, and drop them on the root of the "flash drive".
 Those pages can be found in the repositories [boards folder](https://github.com/KMKfw/kmk_firmware/tree/master/boards).
 You will need the `kb.py` and `main.py`.
 If you need more detailed instructions on how to customize the configuration settings and key mappings, please refer to the [config and keymap](config_and_keymap.md) documentation.